 Obstacle courses are a fun challenge for some participants.
 We’ll set up a short obstacle course that participants then must lead their horse through, just as you may be encountering obstacles and need someone to help you.
 Facilitators can then use these experiences to help participants work through their own obstacles in their everyday lives.

 Even though horses can’t verbally communicate, they can nonverbally.
 To learn how to understand them, you must learn to understand their body language and signs.
 While people can speak, unlike horses, our nonverbal communication still makes up 93% of all contact we have with people.
-For people with a hard time learning these skills while among other people, equines offer a judgement-free learning area.
+For people with a hard time learning these skills while among other people, equines offer a judgment-free learning area.

-Self-awareness is not only an invaluable trait for your own well-being and mental health, but also when around such large animals.
+Self-awareness is not only an invaluable trait for your own well-being and mental health but also when around such large animals.
 By working around such large, strong animals, participants will learn how to be aware of everything that’s going on around them and in their own selves.
 Also because of how large horses are, it instills a sense of self-confidence because you’re able to control something so much larger than you.

 Finally, working with a horse is nothing if not building a team.
-Participants will learn the leadership skills it takes to manage horses, and how to team up with their horse in order to accomplish a goal.
+Participants will learn the leadership skills it takes to manage horses, and how to team up with their horses in order to accomplish a goal.
 This will instill leadership and team building, on top of everything else participants learn in sessions.
-As with the other sessions, each is tailor made to you and will vary in actual content.
+As with the other sessions, each is tailor-made to you and will vary in actual content.
 Some of the possibilities range from grooming, observing the herd, haltering, leading the horse, obstacle courses, and/or just quiet, peaceful time to focus on the nonverbal communications and bonding happening.

 Weekly sessions may focus on topics such as: